qshan/nucleus/README.md

 #### main.cpp
 This is the starting point for the app.
 Main() hands control to Nucleus and it does all the rest.

+### Other examples
+We've started putting more examples into the /examples dir.
+To build these you can edit the "CMakeLists.txt" to point to the example you want.
+Then delete the build directory and rerun cmake.

+### Your own app
-Now you can use this app template as a starting point for your own Persistent Memory native applications! :rocket:
+You can use this the "Hello World" template as a starting point for your own Persistent Memory native applications! :rocket:

+1. Create a directory for your new app.
+Two options are:
+  - Create a directory within the source tree called ``./myapp`` - any files here will be .gitignored and you can even put your own git repository here
+  - Create a directory outside the source tree
+2. Update the CMakeLists.txt file in Nucleus to point to the new directory (near the top)
+3. Copy one of the examples into your new directory
+4. Delete the build directory in Nucleus and rerun the cmake process

 ## Real and Emulated Persistent Memory support